OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 A Chi-squared test on the frequency distributions of the single and double PvDHFR mutations (the triple mutations were too infrequent to include in the analysis, see Appendix 3 and Appendix 3—figure 1 for more details) revealed the worldwide distribution of PvDHFR mutations is significantly different than would be expected if there were no preferred order of fixation of this set of mutations, with S117N and S58R,S117N being overrepresented in the single and double distributions, respectively.
 This supports our inference that pathway S117N/S58R/I173L is the most likely pathway in the worldwide data.

-## Analysis of geographical distribution of mutations found in our isolate data reveals alternative pathways to resistance
+### Analysis of geographical distribution of mutations found in our isolate data reveals alternative pathways to resistance

 We next considered the evolutionary trajectories by geographical location to determine if there are any differences in the inferred trajectories compared to the global trajectories, and which areas agree with the trajectories predicted by our simulations.
 The P. falciparum isolates were grouped into seven geographical regions (Figure 3), as defined by the United Nations Statistics Division: South America (Brazil, Colombia, and Peru), West Africa (Benin, Burkina Faso, Cameroon, Cape Verde, Cote d’Ivoire, Gabon, Gambia, Ghana, Guinea, Mali, Mauritania, Nigeria, and Senegal), Middle Africa (Congo [DRC]), Eastern Africa (Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Tanzania, Uganda), Southern Asia (Bangladesh), Southeastern Asia (Cambodia, Indonesia, Laos, Myanmar, Thailand, and Vietnam), and Melanesia (Papua New Guinea).
 The P. vivax isolates were grouped into seven broad geographical regions (Figure 4), as defined by the United Nations Statistics Division: Central America (Mexico), South America (Brazil, Colombia, Guyana, Panama, Peru), Eastern Africa (Ethiopia, Eritrea, Madagascar, Sudan, Uganda), Southern Asia (Afghanistan, Bangladesh, India, Pakistan, Sri Lanka), Southeastern Asia (Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, and Vietnam), Eastern Asia (China), and Melanesia (Papua New Guinea).
 The mutation frequency data discussed in this section for each country can be found in Supplementary data folders ‘PfDHFR/IsolateMutationFrequency’ and ‘PvDHFR/IsolateMutationFrequency’.

 ![Figure 3.](https://cdn.elifesciences.org/articles/84756/elife-84756-fig3-v2.jpg)

-**Figure 3.:** P. falciparum dihydrofolate reductase (PfDHFR) isolate data was grouped into seven geographical areas: South America, West Africa, Middle Africa, Eastern Africa, Southern Asia, Southeastern Asia, and Melanesia.The bar charts display the frequency (log scale) of the combinations of the four mutations N51I, C59R, S108N, and I164L.
+**Figure 3.:** The bar charts display the frequency (log scale) of the combinations of the four mutations N51I, C59R, S108N, and I164L.
 The frequency data has been multiplied by a factor of 10 to enable clear identification of those mutations occurring in one isolate only.
 The most likely evolutionary trajectory inferred from the frequency of combinations are included above the corresponding frequency chart from which the pathways were inferred indicated by mutations separated by dark red arrows.
 Alternative pathways are indicated by mutations separated by light red arrows.
 Where only single mutations are present a pathway is not inferred.
 (See Supplementary data folder ‘PfDHFR/IsolateMutationFrequency’ for the frequency of all mutations found in the isolate data from these regions.)

 ![Figure 4.](https://cdn.elifesciences.org/articles/84756/elife-84756-fig4-v2.jpg)

-**Figure 4.:** P. vivax dihydrofolate reductase (PvDHFR) isolate data was grouped into seven geographical areas: Central America, South America, Eastern Africa, Southern Asia, Eastern Asia, Southeastern Asia, and Melanesia.The bar charts display the frequency (log scale) of the combinations of the four mutations N50I, S58R, S117N, and I173L.
+**Figure 4.:** The bar charts display the frequency (log scale) of the combinations of the four mutations N50I, S58R, S117N, and I173L.
 The frequency data has been multiplied by a factor of 10 to enable clear identification of those mutations occurring in one isolate only.
 The most likely evolutionary trajectory inferred from the frequency of combinations are included above the corresponding frequency chart from which the pathways were inferred indicated by mutations separated by dark red arrows.
 Alternative pathways are indicated by mutations separated by light red arrows.
 Where only single mutations are present a pathway is not inferred.

 As in the previous section, we inferred the most likely pathway by assuming the most frequent mutation at each step corresponds to the most likely evolutionary trajectory.
 When inferring pathways at a regional level, it is possible we may encounter instances where genotypes with multiple mutations are observed in a specific region, but the precursor mutations in the pathway are absent.
 This could happen either due to insufficient sampling of the region or due to ‘migration’ of the variant from a neighbouring region.
 To infer pathways in the former case more samples would be required, whereas in the latter case we can look to the data from neighbouring regions where the variant is present and use the frequency data of the precursor mutations.